Marion has a BA(Hons) Degree in Fine Art. Her background is in Arts education.

 Composition and abstraction are challenges Marion relishes and her paintings are generally constructed from more than one viewpoint.
 Her work encompasses two main subjects on different scales.

 The first subject: views seen from onboard sailing boats including masts, rigging and sails.
 The aim is to capture the dynamic experience of being at the helm and/or sailing.
 Compositions are derived from various views and are generally large scale, bespoke format eg 44cm x 88cm.
 These paintings employ an original, authentic approach to the subject matter and have generated interest from the sailing fraternity.

 The second subject: coastal birds, observed on the Lymington to Keyhaven Nature Reserve.
 These paintings are small scale eg. 28cm x 19cm.
-Their innovative use of a highly textured cold wax ground helps to capture the light effects on the mudflats and water frequented by waders such as Oystercatchers, Curlew and Redshank.
+Their innovative use of highly textured cold wax helps to capture the light effects on the mudflats and water frequented by waders such as Oystercatchers, Curlew and Avocet.

 Available for purchase: Paintings, Limited edition prints, Greetings cards, Commissions, Workshops and Residencies by appointment.